 Manually entered data will have typos, incomplete records, format inconsistencies.
 It is hard to escape these errors regardless of the quality of employees.
 The way, of course, is to minimize human effort.

 Data management aims to collect, store, keep, and use data with security, efficiency, and cost-effectiveness.
-By now, you are familiar with the hurdles poor data quality can create in the path of successful data management.
+A robust data management framework relies on good data quality.
+You are already familiar with the hurdles poor data quality can create in the path of successful data management.

 Laying down the rules and policies for data quality is an ongoing process.
 One has to update it with the changing nature of data and the regulations placed to ensure fair usage of that data.
 It is nearly impossible to manage metadata, governance frameworks, or data as a whole without formulating robust data quality.